SriVidyaYeluripati/Data-Assimilation/README.md

 \|\hat{\beta}_S\|_\infty \le \|(X_S^T X_S)^{-1}\|_2 \, \|X_S^T y\|_2
 $$

-> “This bounds how large any single coefficient can be, depending on matrix conditioning.”
+> “This inequality bounds how big any single coefficient can get, based on the length of y and the stability of the inverse matrix.”

 ---